bnjnrthrp/CS5008-Final/report/README.md

 ## Introduction

 This paper discusses AVL trees, invented in 1962 and named after its inventors - G.M.
 Adelson-Velsky and E.M.
 Landis[^1].
 It solves the problem of binary search trees becoming easily becoming unbalanced, and its poor performance in dealing with sorted or nearly-sorted data.
 In its average case, Binary Search Trees will find an object in $O(h)$ time, where h is the height of the tree (distance from the root to the furthest leaf)[^2].
-In its worse case, though, a binary tree could have a height of $n$ if you were to insert data that was sorted in ascending or descending order.
+In its worst case, though, a binary tree could have a height of $n$ if you were to insert data that was sorted in ascending or descending order.
 For example, inserting the data set {1, 2, 3, 4, 5} into a BST would end up looking like the attached image.

 <img src="./images/ascending_skewed_bst.png" alt="image" width="25%" height="auto">